Let’s first answer the question: what is a suffix?

 My grandma put a huge plate of pasta on the table.

-Coming to think of it, this may be no exaggeration at all.
+Come to think of it, that may be not be an exaggeration at all.
 Italian nonna‘s are famous for overfeeding their grandchildren… 😅

-Some other times, –one may even be used to express affection.
+Some other times, –one can even be used to express affection.

 Al mio micione piace dormire sul davanzale della finestra.